Will I make a comment on each section as we move through the Bill? I am happy to do so.

 During that elapse of time, that passage of days, weeks, months or periods even longer than that, all I can commit to doing is trying and trying again with the resources available to me and with the resources we can raise on behalf of our country to deal with this uncertainty and to deal with this level of need.
 If something does not work and if there is an issue that needs to be addressed with a measure we have introduced and if I think it needs to be changed and I can change it and do something better, then that is what I will do.
 That is not evidence of failure; it is proof of determination.
 That is what employers and companies across the length and breadth of our country are doing at the moment.

 I refer to the issue raised by Deputy McNamara.
-Again, he acknowledged some of the issues he was looking to raise would normally be dealt with outside of a finance Bill through social welfare legislation or Estimates brought forward by other Ministers.
-In deference to the important points he raised, we have many other grants and supports that are not included in the finance Bill but that are about how we respond to the very sort of issues he raised on behalf of the self-employed.
+Again, he acknowledged that some of the issues he was looking to raise would normally be dealt with outside of a finance Bill through social welfare legislation or Estimates brought forward by other Ministers.
+In deference to the important points he raised, we have many other grants and supports that are not included in the finance Bill but that are about how we respond to the very sorts of issues he raised on behalf of the self-employed.
 He is correct that while we are understandably having a debate about artists today, they make up only a portion of the self-employed, albeit an important one.
 This is the reason we have put such focus into changes like the restart grant.
 It is why, in respect of the losses provision to which the Deputy referred earlier, we have brought in an equivalent provision to the corporate tax provision for those who are self-employed in recognition of the point the Deputy has raised.
 It is also why we have, through institutes like Microfinance Ireland, put such effort into how we can make credit available to the very kinds of businesses he raised.

 Deputy Murnane O'Connor raised the issue of taxi drivers.
 I echo my understanding of the issues the Deputy raised.
 On foot of the contributions made by her and by other Members this afternoon I will engage with National Transport Authority on this issue.